-So you thing you might want to try Home Care?
+So you think you might want to try working in Home Care?

 I have been working in health care for over 30 years now!
-Over half of that time I have worked in Home Health.
-I have made a list of my top “Pro and Con” experiences to help those who might be considering a transition to work in this growing field…
+Over half of that time I have worked in home care.
+Home care has offered amazing flexibility and personal growth in my caregiving and health care skills.
+In order to help those who may be considering this field of work, I have made a list of my top “Pro and Con” experiences of working in this field.

 PROs of Working in Home Health Care:

 1. Your treatment time will always be on a one to one basis (unless you have a married couple -<3).
 This is my favorite PRO.
 Your patient has your complete attention.
 You don’t have to be pulled to multiple tasks, or juggle clients, like an outpatient or rehab setting.
 This environment is top notch when it comes to patient education and family training!

 2. You work with a patient in their own home, so you are in their setting for applicable safety education.
 They are learning to be safe on their own actual chairs and beds, and in their own particular garages and bathrooms.
 Hospital and rehab clinics try to replicate these spaces, but are not able to be exact.

 3. You work with a patient in their own home, so you are in their environment to set them up for best possible followthrough.
 You can help them set up visual and physical reminders for safety, hydration, home exercises, long term best practice, and self care.

 4. You have somewhat of a ‘down time’ in your car between visits.
 Health care is physically taxing, and a mental and/or physical break can be helpful.